laura3141/kMeans-IDS/README.md

 # K-Means: Comparison between oneAPI (CPU/GPU) and OpenMP (CPU/GPU)

-> Undergraduate Research Project – performance and clustering quality evaluation of *K-Means* on CPU and GPU using OpenMP and oneAPI
+> Undergraduate Research Project – performance evaluation of *K-Means* on CPU and GPU using OpenMP and oneAPI

-> **Advisor:** Henrique Cota de Freitas
+**Advisor:** Henrique Cota de Freitas

 ---